 Going through a divorce and discussing details like child custody and expenses might be a stressful and time-consuming experience.
-In the process of figuring out vital aspects of a divorce, like a child’s custody, there are various financial situations you need to consider, like whose responsibility it is to pay for a child’s medical expenses.
+In the process of figuring out vital aspects of a divorce, like a child’s custody, there are various financial situations you need to consider, like whose responsibility it is to pay for a child’s health insurance and medical expenses.

 A child’s medical expenses are an important item that should be included in all discussions of child support.
 As with other aspects of a divorce, it is preferable for the parties to come to a mutual agreement on the issue of the child’s medical expenses.
 If the parties are unable to agree, a judge may order either party to cover the child’s health insurance costs or unreimbursed medical expenses.
 The experienced family law lawyers at King Law may be able to assist with the process of determining who is responsible for a child’s medical bills and the process of determining such financial obligations between parents.